hongyi18/hongyi18.github.io/research/numerics_linux.md

 Data and quotas

-- $Home: The home directory is where your sessions begin by default.
-Its intended use is for storing scripts, notes, final products (e.g. figures), etc. Home storage is backed up daily, so you may restore files by contacting the cluster managers.
-This directory should not be used for running jobs on the cluster.
+- \$Home: The home directory is where your sessions begin by default.
+Its intended use is for personal storage of data and files.
+Since it's not designed for I/O, jobs should not be submitted from here.
-- $PROJECTS: Project storage is intended for storing datasets and other files that are accessible by all members of the PI group.
-This directory should not be used for running jobs on the cluster.
+- \$PROJECTS: The project storage is intended for storing datasets, files and software that are accessible by all members of the PI group.
-- $WORK: This is the storage location for running jobs.
+- \$WORK: This directory is similar to \$PROJECT, but only accessible to compute nodes.
+Hence jobs should not be submitted from here.
-- $SHARED_SCRATCH: This directory is usually intended for reading or writing data required by jobs (job I/O) running on the cluster.
+- \$SHARED_SCRATCH: This is intended for reading and writing data (job I/O) on the cluster.
 It may also be used as a temporary location to hold files if you are over quota.
-Best practice dictates creating directory for yourself and working with files from inside of said directory.
+To use it, you should create a directory for yourself and work with files from inside of said directory.
+Files here will be purged regularly, so always copy your data to other directories.
-- $TMPDIR: ???
+- \$TMPDIR: This is similar to \$SHARED_SCRATCH, but is designed for compute nodes.
+Data and files here will be purged at the end of each job.
+- In short, submit jobs from and output data to \$SHARED_SCRATCH or \$PROJECT, then copy data to \$HOME, \$PROJECT or \$WORK at the end of each job.
+- NOTE: The physical paths for the above file systems are subject to change.
+You should always access the filesystems using environment variables, especially in job scripts.